 - Children who have Looked After Children status, and "previously Looked After Children" - 2.
 Children who have a statement of Special Educational Needs, which names the requested school - 3.
 Children for whom the preferred school is the nearest 'suitable school' by shortest walking route, in terms of the child's age, and the parental language preference or faith preference for schools affiliated to the Church in Wales - 4.
 Children who will have a sibling at the requested school on the expected admission date - 5.
-Multiple birth children, whose siblings have applied for a place in the same year group home to the requested school's gate, measured by the shortest walking route
+Multiple birth children, whose siblings have applied for a place in the same year group - 6.
+Children who do not qualify under criteria 1-5, ranked by the distance from their home to the requested school's gate, measured by the shortest walking route